Behind the Scenes of Canada's Rocky Mountaineer with Train Manager David Aboud

-Traversing Western Canada – Vancouver, Banff, Jasper, Whistler, Quesnel – and now Seattle, the Rocky Mountaineer is one of the most iconic train journeys out there.
-Before you take a ride on the rails, we’ve been talking to the man who runs the show when you’re on board.
+Traversing Western Canada - Vancouver, Banff, Jasper, Whistler, Quesnel - and now Seattle, Rocky Mountaineer offers one of the most iconic train journeys out there.
+Before you take a ride on the rails, we've been talking to the man who runs the show when you're on board.

 So David, tell us a bit about yourself and what you do.